openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 2: Overload safety switch

-Turn off the controlled device in case of exceeding the defined power This function allows to turn off the controlled device in case of exceeding the defined power.
-Controlled device can be turned back on via the button or sending a control frame.
+Turn off the controlled device in case of exceeding the defined power
+<p&gtThis function allows to turn off the controlled device in case of exceeding the defined power.
+Controlled device can be turned back on via the button or sending a control frame.</p&gt <p&gt0 – function disabled<br /&gt10-5000 (1.0-500.0W, step 0.1W) – power  threshold</p&gt

-0 – function disabled
-10-5000 (1.0-500.0W, step 0.1W) – power  threshold
 Values in the range 0 to 5000 may be set.

 The manufacturer defined default value is ```3500```.